dworthen/js-yaml-front-matter/README.md

 ## JS-YAML

 Yaml front matter is an extension of the [js-yaml](https://github.com/nodeca/js-yaml) module.
-Simply put, yaml front matter supports the same api as js-yaml (with some extras) so pay the [js-yaml](https://github.com/nodeca/js-yaml) page a little visit.
-One can access js-yaml in the command line by running `$ js-yaml` (note this will run the actual js-yaml parser and will not be able to parse input intended for yaml-front-matter).
+Simply put, yaml front matter supports the same api as js-yaml (with some extras) so pay [js-yaml](https://github.com/nodeca/js-yaml) page a visit.
+You can directly access js-yaml in the command line by running `$ js-yaml` (note this will run the actual js-yaml parser and will not be able to parse input intended for yaml-front-matter).

-## API - v1.0.3
+## API - v2.1.0

 ### loadFront(string|buffer|file, [contentKey])